- 🐾 Diseases of the Norwegian Forest Cat – A comprehensive guide from a veterinarian

 Glycogen storage disease type IV (GSD IV)

-hypertrophic cardiomyopathy (HCM)
+Hypertrophic cardiomyopathy (HCM)

-Rapid breathing, even at rest;
+Faster breathing, even at rest

-Decreased activity
+Reduced activity

-Cool hind legs or lameness (due to blood clots).
+Cool hind legs or lameness (due to blood clots)

 FAQ 3: Can glycogen storage disease type IV be treated?